 I did my undergraduate study at Institute of Particle and Nuclear Physics of Charles University in Prague in 2008.
 I got the PhD degree from Princeton University in 2013 under the supervision of Nima Arkani-Hamed.
 Then I was a Prize postdoctoral fellow at Walter Burke Institute at Caltech.
 In 2015 I started as an assistant professor and founding member of QMAP at UC Davis.

 My research interests are: quantum field theory, supersymmetry, and string theory.
 I am working on exploring new mathematical structures in scattering amplitudes, mainly in the context of maximally supersymmetric gauge theory and gravity.
-Recently, we found that in the planar limit of N=4 Super Yang-Mills theory the amplitudes can be calculated as volumes of Amplituhedron (see nice review in Quanta magazine).
+Recently, we found that in the planar limit of N=4 Super Yang-Mills theory the amplitudes can be calculated as volumes of Amplituhedron (see nice review in Quanta magazine or the new-scientist).
 Currently I am working on the extension of this picture to other quantum field theories.

 Department of Physics,